chandumalireddy/WiseStep-assignment/README.md

   i)Build the application using Maven.
 (Maven clean and Maven install) ii)Run the application (default port is : localhost:8080)

-2) Clne the frontEndCode folder to VSCODE.
+2) Clone the frontEndCode folder to VSCODE.
-  i) npm install
+  i) npm install (it will create node_modules folder) ii)ng serve
-  ii)ng serve

 3) when both the applications are started :